dstufft/personal-peps/git-and-github.rst

 There are a number of software projects or web services which offer functionality similar to that of Github.
-These range from commerical web services such as a Bitbucket to self hosted OSS solutions such as Kallithea or Gitlab.
+These range from commerical web services such as a Bitbucket to self-hosted OSS solutions such as Kallithea or Gitlab.
 This PEP proposes that we move these repositories to Github.

 There are two primary reasons for selecting Github: Popularity and